PaddlePaddle/models/PaddleCV/PaddleDetection/docs/CONFIG.md

     start_factor: 0.3333333333333333
     steps: 500
 ```

-[Example config files](config_example/) of multiple detection architectures are given and brief description of each parameter.
+[Complete config files](config_example/) of multiple detection architectures are given and brief description of each parameter.

 ## Requirements